felipecrs/dynamic-hostports-k8s/README.md

 If you want, you can also modify this file and use the `KUBERNETES_NAMESPACE` environment variable to limit the access.

-> **Node FQDN note:** You can also modify this file and change the `FQDN_IMAGE` (default to `busybox:latest`) to something else, which may be useful when you need to use an internal mirror for Docker Hub.
+> **Node FQDN note:** You can also modify this file and change the `FQDN_IMAGE` (default to `ubuntu:noble`) to something else, which may be useful when you need to use an internal mirror for Docker Hub.

 You can also build it yourself: